Sathan Sollai Thattathe: Plot

-One day, Sathaiya reveals that his grandfather was also trapped in an old lamp many centuries ago, and requests the three friends to get such lamps from ancient artifact auctions, so he can find his grandfather.
+One day, Sathaiya reveals that his grandfather was also trapped in an old lamp many centuries ago, and requests the three friends to get such lamps from ancient artefact auctions, so he can find his grandfather.
 Murthy and Sekar go to Chitra's father's auction again and get fooled into buying a lamp from him.
 But unbeknownst to them, Madan had hidden some diamonds in that lamp for his smuggling trade, and is now frustrated that the lamp is gone.
 Sathaiya suggests to the three friends to use the diamond to impress Chitra's father, so that he will agree to offer Chitra's hand to Murthy.
 Upon finding that his wedding dreams are going to be shattered, Madan informs the police about the diamonds.
 After police confiscate the diamonds, Sathaiya converts them into sugar cubes, thus saving all of them from being imprisoned.
 Chitra's father now disappointed with the fake diamonds, berates the three friends and asks them to leave, and decides to get Chitra married to Madan.
 At home, Gopinath and Murthy get into an argument with Sathaiya since Murthy's wedding is now stopped.
 Gopinath tells Sathaiya that they should've given the diamonds to the police on the very first day, rather than use it for the wedding.
 After Gopinath and Murthy start hurling insults at Sathaiya, he becomes heart-broken and decides to leave them.
 He tells them that he will re-appear when they truly believe in him and think of him in their hearts again.